 It all started with one Christmas gift — a gift that changed how 16-year-old Lucy sees the world and spends her time.

-Last Christmas, Lucy Besch of Chesterfield, Missouri, received money from her parents to sponsor a child through World Vision.
+For Christmas 2017, Lucy Besch of Chesterfield, Missouri, received money from her parents to sponsor a child through World Vision.
 Her sponsored child, 8-year-old David from Kenya, shares her birthday.

 Lucy now uses her babysitting money to pay for the monthly child sponsorship and is committed to keeping it going.

 “If David’s in need, I want to do all I can to help him,” Lucy says.
 “I have a lot of blessings and opportunities just because of where I was born, and other people don’t have opportunities just because of where they were born.
 So, I feel like, as a Christian, God wants me to do what I can to help others.”